AbhishekSahoo5/Data-Analysis-Certification/README.md

     D) Building queries with joins
     ----------------------------------

     E) Building append queries
     --------------------------
+      Union:-  An action that allows you to merge data together.

     F) Building total queries
     --------------------------

     G) Challenge: Total number of orders by customers
     ---------------------------------------------------
     H) Solution: Total number orders by customer